Explore Courses

 Here we will discuss all areas involved in attaining a Germany post-study work visa.

-Types of Germany Post-study Visas
+Types of Germany Post-Study Visas

 There are two major categories of visas that the German government grants to immigrants.
 They further branch out into several sub-categories which are specific to the purpose of your stay and the nature of your employment.
 Let us take a look at all the types of post-study visas in Germany that apply to professionals seeking work.